Possibly hundreds of Germans in Afghanistan free press - The Courier

 Originally it was just under 100.
 But due to the dramatic situation in Afghanistan after the Taliban came to power, many have registered.
 The numbers keep changing.
 The 40 embassy employees who flew to Qatar on Monday evening are not taken into account.

+About 60 local Afghan workers and their relatives have arrived in Brandenburg.
+Two buses from Frankfurt/Main arrived at the first reception in Doberlug-Kirchhain (Elbe-Elster) on Friday morning.
+Interior Ministry spokesman Martin Burmeister said they were local workers from Afghanistan with their close relatives.
+Among them are 29 children and adolescents.
+The arrival originally planned for Thursday evening was considerably delayed due to the registration of people.

+The Afghans initially received food and drink as well as medical care.
+You have to quarantine for three days and are expected to stay in Doberlug-Kirchhain until Tuesday.
+Then they could also be distributed to other federal states.

-On Thursday, machines carrying hundreds of rescued people landed in Frankfurt again.
+Yesterday, more machines with hundreds of rescued people landed in Frankfurt.
 In the morning, a total of about 500 people were on board two chartered planes from Lufthansa and Uzbekistan Airways from Tashkent.
 A Lufthansa spokesman said another plane landed in the afternoon.
 There were about 150 people on the Airbus A340.

-The Bundeswehr had launched a rescue operation this week for Germans and Afghans to bring them to safety after the militant Islamist Taliban came to power.

 Eyewitnesses report chaos